ElvenTools/elven-tools-website/src/docs/cli-commands.md

 - `elven-tools nft-minter is-minting-paused` - checks if the minting is paused,
 - `elven-tools nft-minter get-total-supply` - returns the total supply for the collection,
 - `elven-tools nft-minter get-total-supply-of-current-drop` - returns the supply of current drop

+### sft-minter commands

+- `elven-tools sft-minter issue-collection-token` [only owner] - issue main collection handle, it costs 0.05 EGLD, and it is a must in the MultiversX chain.
+All NFTs will be under this collection.
+The cost here is a one-time payment for the whole collection.
+Provide the name and ticker.
+You can also provide a separate name for NFTs.
+You can also opt-out of adding the edition number to the name
+- `elven-tools sft-minter set-roles` [only owner] - for now, the command sets three critical roles for the collection handle.
+They are: create, mint and burn roles.
+- `elven-tools sft-minter create-token` [only owner] - You can create SFT tokens with the defined amount, assets, and attributes.
+You will be asked for all the data with prompts
+- `elven-tools sft-minter buy` - You can also use the CLI as a buyer and buy SFT tokens using this command.
+Of course, you can also buy as an owner.